lucafrance/lucafrance.github.io/_posts/2022-08-18-cv-markdown-pandoc-python-latex.md

 It doesn't need to be pretty as long as it's consistent with my pdf CV.
 This would have been acceptable, but then I would need to keep the tex and docx CVs consistent manually.

-I decided to go one step further.
-Write the CV in markdown and let a script generate the tex and docx files.
+I decided to go one step further: write the CV in markdown and let a script generate the rest.

 ![](/assets/2022/cv-markdown/final-approach.png)